QuantEcon/lecture-source-py/source/rst/arma.rst

 In particular, we will study stationary ARMA processes, which form a cornerstone of the standard theory of time series analysis

-Every ARMA processes can be represented in :doc:`linear state space <linear_models>` form
+Every ARMA process can be represented in :doc:`linear state space <linear_models>` form

-However, ARMA has some important structure that makes it valuable to study them separately
+However, ARMA processes have some important structure that makes it valuable to study them separately